- The food insulin index data indicates that there is both a blood sugar and an insulin response to the glucogenic component of protein.

 Insulin helps to metabolise the protein and grow and repair muscles (i.e. insulin is ‘anabolic’).
 Glucagon helps to keep blood sugar stable and prevent it from going too low due to the action of the insulin used in the muscle growth and repair process.

 The body secretes both glucagon and insulin in response to a high protein meal (as shown in the figure below ).
-In a healthy insulin-sensitive non-diabetic person the glucagon will effectively cancel out the insulin response to the protein used for protein synthesis.
+In a healthy insulin-sensitive non-diabetic person the glucagon will cancel out the insulin response to the protein used for protein synthesis.
 Hence we see a flat line blood glucose response in the insulin-sensitive non-diabetic.

 In a diabetic, particularly type 1s, we often see blood sugar rising after a high protein meal due to the initial glucagon response and then gluconeogenesis as some of the protein converts to glucose.
 In the diabetic, the insulin response is either inadequate (due to poor pancreas function) or ineffective (due to high insulin resistance) and therefore the blood sugar does not remain stable as it would in a metabolically healthy person.

 By contrast, after we eat a high carbohydrate meal glucagon decreases as the insulin increases and the body moves into fat storage mode as shown in the following figure.
-The basic thesis of Protein Power is that we want to do whatever we can to maximise glucagon which promotes fat burning rather than insulin which leads to fat storage.
+The primary thesis of Protein Power is that we want to do whatever we can to maximise glucagon which promotes fat burning rather than insulin which leads to fat storage.

 Even though glucagon offsets the insulinogenic effect of protein used for protein synthesis, it seems that the glucogenic portion of protein requires insulin.